Top 4 Pre-Trained Models for Image Classification with Python Code

 EfficientNet

-We finally come to the latest model amongst these 4 that have caused waves in this domain and of course, it is from Google.
+We finally came to the latest model among these four that has caused waves in this domain, and of course, it is from Google.
 In EfficientNet, the authors propose a new Scaling method called Compound Scaling.
-The long and short of it is this: The earlier models like ResNet follow the conventional approach of scaling the dimensions arbitrarily and by adding up more and more layers.
+The long and short of it is this: The earlier models like ResNet follow the conventional approach of arbitrarily scaling the dimensions and adding more layers.

-However, the paper proposes that if we scale the dimensions by a fixed amount at the same time and do so uniformly, we achieve much better performance.
-The scaling coefficients can be in fact decided by the user.
+However, the paper proposes that if we simultaneously scale the dimensions by a fixed amount and do so uniformly, we achieve much better performance.
+The scaling coefficients can, in fact, be decided by the user.

 Though this scaling technique can be used for any CNN-based model, the authors started off with their own baseline model called EfficientNetB0: